October 1, 2024

 Sexual Assault Prevention Programming, Campus Resources and Reporting

 The university has adopted policies that address sexual misconduct, including sexual assault, sexual violence or harassment, domestic violence, dating violence, stalking, discrimination and harassment.
-The “ Policy Prohibiting Sex-Based Discrimination, Sexual Harassment, and Sexual Misconduct” is at pugetsound.edu/sexualmisconductpolicy.
-The “Campus Policy Prohibiting Discrimination and Harassment” is at pugetsound.edu/discriminatoryharassmentpolicy.
+For conduct alleged to have occurred before August 1, 2024, the “ Policy Prohibiting Sex-Based Discrimination, Sexual Harassment, and Sexual Misconduct” is at pugetsound.edu/sexualmisconductpolicy, and he “Campus Policy Prohibiting Discrimination and Harassment” is at pugetsound.edu/discriminatoryharassmentpolicy.
+For incidents occurring on or after August 1, 2024, the “Policy Prohibiting Discrimination, Harassment, and/or Sexual Misconduct” (which now includes sexual misconduct and other forms of discrimination and harassment in the same policy) is found at pugetsound.edu/general-counsel-risk-management/policies/campuswide-policies/policy-prohibiting-discrimination-harassment-sexual-misconduct.
 The university recognizes that sexual discrimination and harassment destroys the respect, dignity, and trust necessary to form a safe and vibrant community.
 All forms of sexual misconduct, including sexual harassment, sex-based discrimination, unwelcome sexual contact, sexual exploitation, stalking, intimate partner violence, and all other forms of nonconsensual sexual conduct are prohibited.

 Counseling, Health & Wellness Services, the Bystander Revolution Against Violence under Student Affairs, and Puget Sound’s Title IX/Equal Opportunity Office all offer or sponsor programs to promote healthy relationships and increase student awareness about sexual violence, offenses, discrimination, and harassment.

 Training on prevention of sexual discrimination, harassment, assault, and other forms of gender-based violence is provided to student leaders using a comprehensive approach involving peer influence and bystander choices.
 New students participate in a consent workshop and partake in Vector Solutions modules focused on consent and intervening in instances of sexual violence attendance is taken for the modules and scheduling ensures that all students can attend the Orientation week workshop.
-Student orientation Leaders and Resident Assistants are required to participate each August in this program and training.
+Student orientation leaders and resident assistants are required to participate each August in this program and training.
 Sexual violence prevention workshops are provided several times each semester or upon request for interested groups or organizations.
 Other prevention and awareness efforts occur throughout the academic year, often in partnership with the local Sexual Assault Center for Pierce County, named Rebuilding Hope.
 The University has a formal Memorandum of Understanding (MOU) with this county agency to further these programming initiatives.

 Training on preventing discrimination or harassment, including sexual harassment, is provided to students, faculty, staff members, and student employees via online tutorials.
-These tutorials provide prevention, awareness, and educational content about consent, dating/domestic violence, and stalking, as well as Puget Sound’s Policy Prohibiting Sex-Based Discrimination, Sexual Harassment, and Sexual Misconduct which provides detailed descriptions of reporting responsibilities and grievance processes for students, faculty, and staff members.
+These tutorials provide prevention, awareness, and educational content about consent, dating/domestic violence, and stalking, as well as Puget Sound’s Policy Prohibiting Sex-Based Discrimination, Sexual Harassment, and/or Sexual Misconduct which provides detailed descriptions of reporting responsibilities and grievance processes for students, faculty, and staff members.
 Puget Sound staff members are required to complete the tutorials within 30 days of hire and every year thereafter.
 Online training is augmented by diversity awareness and discrimination-prevention training by the Office of Institutional Equity & Diversity and the Title IX/Equal Opportunity Office in partnership with Student Affairs and the Office of Human Resources.

 The university supports awareness of these issues in other ways.
 One is an advocacy and reporting card located in bathroom stalls in residential and academic buildings.
 The Title IX Coordinator/Equal Opportunity Officer provides an overview at staff orientation regarding policies, procedures, and reporting options and obligations.